pretix/pretix/doc/api/resources/taxrules.rst

    :param event: The ``slug`` field of the event to modify
    :param id: The ``id`` field of the tax rule to modify
    :statuscode 200: no error
+   :statuscode 400: The tax rule could not be modified due to invalid submitted data.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event/rule does not exist **or** you have no permission to change it.